VoloBuilds/digital-drivethru/README.md

    # Create PostgreSQL database
    createdb drivethru
    ```
+   (or download pgAdmin and do it manually as in the video)

 2. Configure environment variables:
    Create a `.env` file in the server directory with: